Nanocloud/community/README.md

 ## How to build

-If you want to build your own installer.
-Follow these step :
+If you want to build your own installer, follow these steps:

 ```
 ./build_nanocloud.sh